 Families in the United StatesAccording to the U.S. Census Bureau, a family is a group of two people or more (one of whom is the householder) related by birth, marriage, or adoption and residing together; all such people (including related subfamily members) are considered as members of one family.

-As of 2013, the U.S. Bureau of the Census counted about 81 million families in the United States.
-The average family consists of 3 persons in 2013, down from 3.7 in the sixties.
+As of 2021, the U.S. Census Bureau counted about 83.9 million families in the United States.
+The average family consisted of 3.13 persons in 2021, down from 3.7 in the 1960s.
 This is reflected in the decrease of children in family households overall.
-1970, about 56 percent of all family households had children under the age of 18 living in the household.
-This percentage declined to 44 percent in 2011 in a steady downwards trend.
+In 1970, about 56 percent of all family households had children under the age of 18 living in the household.
+This percentage declined to about 40 percent in 2020.

 The average size of a family household varies greatly from state to state.
-The largest average families can be found in the southwest of the U.S., in Utah and California, both with an average size of 3.5 family members.
-The smallest families can be found in Maine and Vermont, on the northeastern coast of the U.S., with an average size of 2.8 family members.
+The largest average families can be found in Utah and Hawaii, with an average of 3.61 members respectively.
+The smallest families can be found in Vermont and Maine, with an average size of 2.88 and 2.85 members respectively.